bencockerham/caretakercalc/README.md

-#Caretaker Calc README — by bencockerham — November 14, 2016
+###Caretaker Calc README — by bencockerham — November 14, 2016

+#Overview
-#Overview: this is a command line program written in Python 2.7 and using a SQLite3 database to track and manage hours worked for a child's caretaker.
+This is a command line program written in Python 2.7 and using a SQLite3 database to track and manage hours worked for a child's caretaker.
 The program allows you to:

 -add and manage multiple caretakers' information including contact information and rates